WFP-Doobelepers/wangshengfp.org/content/faq/candace.md

 Candace is a Hydro polearm-user who is most comfortable being played as a support.
 She is the only character at the time of writing who offers a Hydro infusion to melee weapons.
 Aside from this, she is a character who scales entirely with HP, much like Nilou, unless you’re committing to auto-attacks (which is not recommended).

-Using Candace’s burst off cooldown is essential, so you must have 220% Energy Recharge as a solo Hydro (no Favonius Lance), and 200% if you are using Favonius Lance.
+Using Candace’s burst off cooldown is essential, so you should have 220%+ Energy Recharge as a solo Hydro (no Favonius Lance), and 200% if you are using Favonius Lance.
 If you are using Favonius Lance with another Hydro character, Candace’s energy requirements are lowered to 180%.

-Candace cares about Energy Recharge, Crit Rate (at least 30%), HP, Crit Damage,  and sometimes ATK (if on-field DPS) or Elemental Mastery (if built for transformative reactions).
+Candace cares about Energy Recharge, Crit Rate (at least 30%), HP, Crit Damage, and sometimes ATK (if on-field DPS) or Elemental Mastery (if built for reactions).
 As far as weapons go, you can pick any weapon that has Crit, HP, or Energy Recharge, since all of her talents scale off of HP (excluding auto-attacks).

-Candace’s constellations focus on improving her personal damage, increasing application, and extending Hydro infusion.Candace’s C1 extends the duration of her Hydro infusion, C2 will increase her max HP by 20% when her Elemental Skill hits an enemy.
+Candace’s constellations focus on improving her personal damage, increasing application, and extending Hydro infusion window.
+Candace’s C1 extends the duration of her Hydro infusion, C2 will increase her max HP by 20% when her Elemental Skill hits an enemy.
 Her C6 gives her extra Hydro application and where most of her personal damage comes from, assuming she isn’t the one on field.

 ## Talents